theghostmac/bookpanda-library/README.md

 # bookpanda-library
-a library built with Go, frontend frameworks, and Dockerized
+a demo library built with Go, frontend frameworks, and Dockerized